About us

 Zinka Mujkić, general secretary

-Zinka Mujkić received her master’s degree at the Theological Faculty Matthias Flacius Illyricus in Zagreb, Croatia (2014).
-Published articles „Mystical Thought in Islam (Tasawwuf or Sufism)” in Spectrum (Nr.
-3-4, 2009); Letter on the occasion of the reprinting of the Glagolitic New Testament from 1562/1563, the first complete Croatian translation of the New Testament (Interview with Alojz Jembrih) in Spectrum (Nr.
-3-4, 2009); participated in the postgraduate course “Spirituality, Religiosity, and Secular Lives: Feminist Challenges for Theory and Practice with Paper: „Tertullian and Women” (Inter-University Centre Dubrovnik, 2009).
-She gained non-formal education in: the Centre for peace studies (Zagreb, 2015); the Ecumenical Women’s Initiative: program “Both Believers and Citizens” (training in human dignity and the anthropology of women in the Christian-Islamic tradition and modern context of human rights, Livno, BiH, 2015); FERškola Feminism and religion (Gender, religion and peacebuilding and Religion and gender-based violence, online courses, 2022).
-She served as the governor of the social cooperative Taste of Home, a culinary-cultural-research project promoting the economic emancipation of refugees and persons with a migrant background (2015-2018).
-Currently works as a project manager of mainly community service projects in Public open university Zagreb, Croatia’s largest non-profit adult education institution.
+Zinka Mujkić received her master’s degree at the Theological Faculty “Matthias Flacius Illyricus” in Zagreb, Croatia (2014).
+Published articles “Mystical Thought in Islam (Tasawwuf or Sufism)” in Spectrum (Nr.
+3-4, 2009), “Letter on the occasion of the reprinting of the Glagolitic New Testament from 1562/1563”, the first complete Croatian translation of the New Testament (Interview with Alojz Jembrih) in Spectrum (Nr.
+3-4, 2009), participated in the postgraduate course “Spirituality, Religiosity, and Secular Lives: Feminist Challenges for Theory and Practice with Paper: „Tertullian and Women” (Inter-University Centre Dubrovnik, 2009).
+She gained non-formal education in the Centre for Peace Studies (Zagreb, 2015), in the Ecumenical Women’s Initiative: program “Both Believers and Citizens” (training in human dignity and the anthropology of women in the Christian-Islamic tradition and modern context of human rights, Livno, BiH, 2015), and FERškola Feminism and religion (Gender, religion and peacebuilding and Religion and gender-based violence, online courses, 2022).
+As the governor of the social cooperative Taste of Home, a culinary-cultural research project fostering the economic empowerment of refugees and migrants (2015 – 2018), she led a series of innovative initiatives.
+Continuing her contribution to the community, she extended her impact as the manager of socially beneficial projects, , such as those at the Public Open University Zagreb, the largest Croatian non-profit adult education institution (2020–2023), as well as at the Jesuit Refugee Service – Croatia and the City Society of the Red Cross Zagreb (2023–2024).
+She is currently engaged with UNHCR Croatia, where she works on promoting economic inclusion and improving the living conditions of refugees in Croatia.